FluidSynth/fluidsynth/android/README.Android.md

 Fluidsynth supports Android audio outputs by Oboe and OpenSLES audio drivers.

-Android also has Android MIDI API which is exposed only in Android Java API.
-There is a reference MidiDeviceService implementation for Fluidsynth at: https://github.com/atsushieno/fluidsynth-midi-service-j
+Android also has Android MIDI API which is exposed only in Android Java API, but it is not exposed as a native API, therefore there is no `mdriver` support for Android.
+There is an example MidiDeviceService implementation for Fluidsynth at: https://github.com/atsushieno/fluidsynth-midi-service-j

 ## Usage

-`libfluidsynth.so` and `liboboe-c.so` are the libraries that should be packaged into apk.
+`libfluidsynth.so` and `libfluidsynth-assetloader.so` are the library that should be packaged into apk.
+The latter is for asset-based "sfloader".

 By default, "oboe" is the default driver for Android.
 You can also explicitly specify "opensles" instead, with "audio.driver" setting: